acantril/learn-cantrill-io-labs/aws-hybrid-activedirectory/02_LABINSTRUCTIONS/STAGE4 - Create Trust.md

 # STAGE 4E - Configure the Trust in Your On-Premises Active Directory

-Connect to the JumpBox
-Connect to the Client Instance
+Either return to, or reconnect to JumpBox (**the onpremises one, NOT JUMPBOX-AWS**) Connect to the Client Instance (you should still be connected if not, make sure you login as admin@ad.animals4life.org)
 open `Active Directory Domains and Trusts.`
 Right click `ad.animals4life.org` and click `properties`
 Click `Trusts`